Toothpaste: Abrasives

 Abrasives constitute 8-20% of a typical toothpaste.
 These insoluble particles are designed to help remove plaque from the teeth.
 The removal of plaque inhibits the accumulation of tartar (calculus) helping to minimize the risk of gum disease.
 Representative abrasives include particles of aluminum hydroxide (Al(OH)_{3}), calcium carbonate (CaCO_{3}), magnesium carbonate (MgCO_{3}), sodium bicarbonate, various calcium hydrogen phosphates, various silicas and zeolites, and hydroxyapatite (Ca_{5}(PO_{4})_{3}OH).

-After the Microbead-Free Waters Act of 2015, the use of microbeads in toothpaste has been discontinued in the US, however since 2015 the industry has shifted toward instead using FDA-approved "rinse-off" metallized-plastic glitter as their primary abrasive agent.
+After the Microbead-Free Waters Act of 2015, the use of microbeads in toothpaste has been discontinued in the US.
 Some brands contain powdered white mica, which acts as a mild abrasive, and also adds a cosmetic glittery shimmer to the paste.
-The polishing of teeth removes stains from tooth surfaces, but has not been shown to improve dental health over and above the effects of the removal of plaque and Calculus.
+The polishing of teeth removes stains from tooth surfaces, but has not been shown to improve dental health over and above the effects of the removal of plaque and calculus.

 Abrasives, like the dental polishing agents used in dentists' offices, also cause a small amount of enamel erosion which is termed "polishing" action.
 The abrasive effect of toothpaste is indicated by its RDA value.
 Toothpastes with RDA values above 250 are potentially damaging to the surfaces of teeth.
 The American National Standards Institute and American Dental Association considers toothpastes with an RDA below 250 to be safe and effective for a lifetime of use.